vkoves/vkoves.github.io/_posts/2020-04-05-creating-accessible-forms-the-basics.md

 </div>
 ```

 Since this is a clickable element, it definitely should not be a `div`!
-This
-element choice is what makes the form not submittable via the keyboard.
+This  element choice is what makes the form not submittable by keyboard.
 A simple
-way to fix this is to change the `div` element to a `button` with
-`type="submit"`, like so:
+way to fix this is to change the `div` element to a `button` with  `type="submit"`, like so:

 ```html
 <button type="submit" id="sign-up" class="button">